woof-software/compound-streamer/README.md

 This contract is typically used for scheduled payments or vesting mechanisms with off-chain enforcement and real-time pricing.

-[StreamerFactory.sol](./contracts/StreamerFactory.sol) - The Streamer Factory is a smart contract that enable the deployment of new Streamer instances using `Create2`.
-The contract allows customazible parameters such as streaming and native assets, price oracles, slippage, cooldowns, and durations during each deployment of Streamer.
-The Factory allows users to safely and predictably deploy Streamer contracts.
+[StreamerFactory.sol](./contracts/StreamerFactory.sol) - The Streamer Factory is a smart contract that enables the deployment of new Streamer instances using CREATE2, allowing for deterministic and predictable contract addresses.
+It supports customizable parameters for each deployment, including the streaming and native assets, price oracles, slippage tolerance, cooldown periods, and stream duration.
+The Factory ensures a safe and flexible way for users to deploy tailored Streamer contracts with full control over configuration.

 ## Deployed Contracts